nodepa/seedlingo/.github/CODE_OF_CONDUCT.md

-# Seedling Code of Conduct
+# Seedlingo Code of Conduct

-We hope that this code of conduct, and the enforcement of it, will contribute to a safe and positive atmosphere for you and the Seedling community.
+We hope that this code of conduct, and the enforcement of it, will contribute to a safe and positive atmosphere for you and the Seedlingo community.
 Please act in [empathy](https://en.wikipedia.org/wiki/Empathy) to add to the positivity of the community.